crickets-and-comb/bfb_delivery/docs/index.rst

 Library and CLI for Bellingham Food Delivery.
 This doesn't do much yet.

-So far, you can use this to split a driver-labeled route spreadsheet into individual driver spreadsheets.
+So far, you can:

+    1. Split a driver-labeled route spreadsheet into individual driver spreadsheets.
 See :doc:`split_chunked_route` for more information.
+    2. Combine driver route spreadsheets into a single workbook.
+See :doc:`combine_route_tables` for more information.

 Contents
 --------